Skip to content

 class Test_iam_password_policy_uppercase:

-# We include the custom API call mock decorator for the service we want to use
+# Apply custom API call mock decorator for the required service

 @patch("botocore.client.BaseClient._make_api_call", new=mock_make_api_call)

-# We include also the IAM Moto decorator for the API calls supported
+# Also include IAM Moto decorator for supported API calls

 @mock_iam